 And, most of all, to Moebius Models, who made this beautiful model kit a reality, after all these years.
 Thank You!

-For a complete view of all photographs taken during the construction of the model, please go to our ShutterFly SharePoint, dedicated to the "Making of the Moebius 1/8 scale EVA Pod."
+For a complete view of all photos taken during the construction of the model, please go to our ShutterFly SharePoint, dedicated to the "Making of the Moebius 1/8 scale EVA Pod."

 Here's some closing shots of the new EVA Pod as part of our 2001 Display Shelf.